Metarract/Gachabot/README.md

 A relatively barebones Twitch Bot featuring a random string generator that pulls from local lists and plugs the value into a customizable string template.
 The bot features an extremely simple local api to easily handle token setup and rotation without too much involvement from the user outside of a few preliminary configuration steps.

-This was commissioned mainly for the random string generation, but I wanted to make something open source and relatively generic that I could share / pull from in the future.
+This was commissioned mainly for the random string generation (with the game ToME specifically in mind), but I wanted to make something open source and relatively generic that I could share / pull from in the future.

 ## Getting Started